 In this section, you will learn about conducting research using library resources and materials.

-You will learn how to choose a strong topic, develop an effective search strategy, choose Library resources, evaluate articles and books, and cite the materials you choose to use in your final paper or project.
+You will learn how to choose a strong topic, develop an effective search strategy, choose Library resources, evaluate articles and books, and cite the materials you choose to use in your research papers or projects.

-If you have any questions about how to use the tool ands resources included here, please contact your librarian [link will open in a new window]!
+If you have any questions about how to use the tools and resources included here, please contact your librarian!

 Remember, it's a cycle...